-Wikipedia content is largely crowdsourced.
-As a result, your page can be modified by anyone.
-As such, you may not always be aware that your Wikipedia page has been modified and this sometimes can have disastrous consequences.
+Wikipedia content is largely crowdsourced by its network of authors and contributors.
+As a result, any page can be modified by anyone.
+As such, you may not always be aware that a Wikipedia page that you care about has been modified.

-What if there was a way to get notified every time someone edited your Wikipedia page?
-What if you could receive a change alert from Wikipedia whenever your page or even a competitor’s page was modified?
-What if you can just monitor Wikipedia pages in general?
+What if there was a way to get notified every time someone edited an important Wikipedia page?
+What if you could receive a change alert from Wikipedia whenever your own business' page or a competitor’s page was modified?
+What if you want to just monitor Wikipedia pages in general?
 As it turns out, you can with change detection tools, like Visualping.

-Below are some reasons you need to implement change monitoring:
+Below are some reasons you may wish to implement change monitoring for a Wikipedia page:

-Here are some steps you can take to stay on top of your Wikipedia change alerts
+Here are some steps you can take to stay on top of important Wikipedia articles with change alerts:

 Staying on top of your change alerts does not have to be a painful, manual process.
 Online alert tools, like Visualping, conveniently notify you when there is a change on any website that matters to your business.